doc-ai/tensorio-ios/README.md

 **The Labels Field**

-An *array* type output additionally supports the presence of a *labels* field for classification outputs:
+An *array* type output optionally supports the presence of a *labels* field for classification outputs:

 ```json
 "outputs": [